-To submit this form you should return either electronically to REF2021Staff@surrey.ac.uk or in paper form directly to the Chair of the Staff Circumstances Committee, the Director of Human Resources (Services)
+To submit this form you should return either electronically to REF2021Staff@surrey.ac.uk or in paper form directly to the Chair of the Staff Circumstances Committee, the Deputy HR Director

 Name: Click here to insert text.

 Department/School: Click here to insert text.